 Why study with us

-- As of 2021, this course has been fully accredited by the Institute of Biomedical Sciences (IBMS) for 20 years.
+- This course has been accredited by the Institute of Biomedical Sciences (IBMS) for over 20 years

 - Our Biomedical Science course ranked 1st in the North West for graduate prospects.
 (Complete University Guide 2022)

 - Taught by internationally-recognised research-active scientists and biomedical scientists.

 What you'll do

 - You’ll develop a range of laboratory based and theoretical skills associated with sound scientific practice.

 - We have a strong focus on practical experience ensuring that you’ll graduate with real-world skills for a variety of careers both inside and outside of the laboratory.

 - You'll have the opportunity to take the Healthcare Science route after Year 1, which includes placements in NHS pathology laboratories.